 Another highly recommended alternative, if you don’t mind the hack, is the Acer Predator XF270HU.
 This monitor is even cheaper than the ASUS MG279Q mentioned above, costing just around $550.
 The Acer XF270HU has a FreeSync range of 40Hz-144Hz out of the box, which is why we recommend this monitor even more than the ASUS MG279Q.
 It is a contender for the best 1440p gaming monitor 2017.
 We expect a vast majority of consumers to buy this competitive gaming monitor instead of the MG279Q due to the higher price and restricted FreeSync range.

-The LG 34UM67 has been out for quite some time now and is still undefeated as the best UltraWide FreeSync monitor right now.
-For under $550 you can get an IPS UltraWide 2560x1080p gaming monitor with support for AMD FreeSync, giving you a tear-free, clear and responsive gameplay.
+The LG 34UM68 has been out for quite some time now and is still undefeated as the best UltraWide 1080p FreeSync monitor for the money.
+For under $400 you can get an IPS UltraWide 2560x1080p gaming monitor with support for AMD FreeSync, giving you a tear-free, clear and responsive gameplay.

 The monitor is Energy Star qualified and has a 5ms GtG response time.
 It also has inbuilt 2x7W stereo speakers and has a relatively thin bezel.
 It also supports something called Dynamic Action Sync, giving you a very low input lag and making this monitor a good choice for competitive gamers also, where every millisecond matters.
 The draw is that it only supports up to 60Hz, which can be uncomfortable for people who have tried 144Hz, as per the saying “Once you go 144Hz, you never go back”.
 Other than that, this is a very beautiful and elegant 21:9 FreeSync monitor that has yet to be beaten and gives you great value for money.